 Refusing the test may result in longer suspension or restriction of your driver’s license.
 The suspension periods are set out in detail in the section of this site entitled “Suspension of Your Driver’s License.”

-Under some circumstances, a refusal makes it less likely that you will be convicted of DUI.
+Under some circumstances, a refusal makes it less likely that you will be convicted of a DUI charge.
 It certainly does not guarantee a “not guilty” verdict.
-You can be convicted even if you refuse the test.
+You can be convicted even if you refuse the DUI test.
 A test refusal means that there is less evidence of intoxication, but prosecutors often go forward with their case without test results.
 They rely on other evidence, such as the results of field sobriety tests and observations of the arresting officer.

 Refusing Field Sobriety Tests

-Here is the secret police do not want you to know: the tests are voluntary.
+Here is the secret police do not want you to know: the DUI testing is completely voluntary.
 Police cannot make you take them.
 You can, and probably should, decline to take the tests.

 The three most commonly administered field sobriety tests are the Horizontal Gaze Nystagmus, which requires that you follow an object (usually a pen) with your eyes; the Walk and Turn, which requires that you walk in a line, heel to toe; and the One Leg Stand, which requires that you balance on one foot for a certain period of time (usually 30 seconds).

 Although the Horizontal Gaze Nystagmus test is not admissible in court, officers routinely rely on the test in formulating their opinions of whether a driver has been driving under the influence.
 The test requires you to follow an object using your eyes only.
 If you move your head, or if the officer thinks your eyes “jerk” while following the object, you will likely fail this test.